TL, DR: Does Kratom Cause Hair Loss?

 Kratom & Hair Loss: What We Know

-While it might seem strange at first, a lot of the information available on kratom comes from anecdotal reports submitted by internet users.
-Despite its incredible popularity, there is still a relatively small body of research that has been done on kratom.
+While it might seem strange initially, much of the information available on kratom comes from anecdotal reports submitted by internet users.
+Despite its incredible popularity, a relatively small body of research has been done on kratom.

 In other words, a lot of what the world ‘knows’ about kratom isn’t actually backed by science.